 Consumer search interest in cruelty-free products and companies

 On the other hand, consumers today would rather pay a higher price for goods packaged in environment-friendly and durable packaging.
 The adoption of compostable materials, as well as the production of bio-based and sustainable raw materials, has increased the demand for green packaging solutions amongst CPG companies.

-The green packaging market was worth USD 266.7B in 2020 and is estimated to be worth USD 404.96B by 2026, rising at a 7.4% CAGR from 2021 to 2026.
+The green packaging market was worth USD 266.7B in 2020 and is estimated to be worth USD 404.96B by 2026, rising at a 7.4% CAGR from 2021 to 2026, which further proves that its one of the CPG trends in the spotlight.
 With growing concerns about the environment, increasing pollution levels, and global warming, several brands are taking the pledge to go plastic-free and adopt more sustainable means of packaging.

 4. Further emphasis on price sensitivity

 Give the current economic crisis consumers have become innately price and value-conscious.
 They are aggressively comparing prices online and offline and substituting their favorite brands for equivalent value-priced alternatives.
 Accordingly to another McKinsey study, 40% of those surveyed said they would be more diligent about their purchases, due to the pandemic.
 While 31% said they would switch to more affordable goods, to save money.

 With consumers becoming more price-sensitive, companies must justify the value of their goods beyond reasonable doubt to trigger conversions.
 Travel restrictions around the world are also hurting luxury products.
 Another McKinsey report stated that 20 to 30% of CPG industry revenues are generated by consumers making luxury purchases outside their home countries.
 These sales went down by 70% in 2020, as compared to 2019.